 You don't really know exactly how it will work for you in a specific area of your body until you've tried it.
 Nevertheless, if your goal is to never see hair on your body ever again, this may be your best option.

-As for the pain level, Giudi notes that "Electrolysis is known to be more painful than traditional laser hair removal.
+Regarding the level of pain, Giudi notes that "Electrolysis is known to be more painful than traditional laser hair removal.
 The side effects of redness and tenderness are usually only temporary, but are common.
-"Electrolysis requires several sessions, which can be costly depending on the size of the zone.
+"Electrolysis requires several sessions, which can be expensive depending on the size of the zone.
 The good thing about it is that it it works with any hair color or skin tone.

 Laser Hair Removal - Permanent Hair Removal